MicrosoftDocs/visualstudio-docs/docs/ide/getting-started-with-debugging-in-visual-studio.md

  Use Ctrl+G to quickly jump to the line number where the error occurred.

- The error is identified by a red “squiggle” underscore.
+ The error is identified by a red "squiggle" underscore.
 Hover over it for additional details.
 Make the fix and it will go away, although you may introduce a new error with the correction.
-(This is called a “regression”.)
+(This is called a "regression".)

  ![Visual Studio error hover](../ide/media/vs_ide_gs_debug_error_hover1.png "Vs_ide_gs_debug_error_hover1")